Top 10 DeFi Platforms in 2023

 AAVE logoAave (AAVE)

 Aave, formerly known as ETHLend, is an Ethereum-powered, decentralized peer-to-peer marketplace for borrowing and lending digital assets.
-The peer-to-peer lending platform enables borrowers and lenders to agree on the loan terms that are then executed using smart contracts.
+The peer-to-peer lending platform enables borrowers and lenders to agree on the loan terms executed using smart contracts.

 Year Launched: 2017